IGRam-1Gst/LuaJIT-custom/README.md

  - A /= B  =>  A = A / B
  - A %= B  =>  A = A % B

+* Other
+ - @ acts like identifier 'self'